Overcoming Laziness And Inertia Toward Working On Your Social Problems

-You could take this 'The longest journey begins with a single step' approach even further.
-Maybe even making one friend could seem like a lot...
+You could take this "The longest journey begins with a single step" approach even further.
+Maybe even making one friend seems like a lot.
 Well, to make one friend you have to start by talking to one person.
 They may not become your buddy, but maybe the next one will.
 Chatting to that first person may not seem hard at all.

 Tell yourself you can stop at any time

 This is another fairly well known piece of advice for getting started on things.
 It's a way to trick yourself into beginning, and it works even when you know you're trying to fool yourself.
 Again, a task may seem overwhelming if it's framed as a sprawling, lengthy undertaking.
 If you tell yourself you don't have to commit to it for life and can back out any time (which is technically true) then starting it doesn't seem as intimidating.
 Of course, what often happens is that once you start you'll naturally want to keep going.

 This idea can apply toward the whole idea of improving your social situation.
 Tell yourself you'll commit to trying to get better with people for one month.
 If you don't like how things are going you can always back out and take it up again another time.
 The trick works with smaller tasks too.
 You can make a deal with yourself that you'll at least show up to a party and stay for half an hour.
 If you're not liking it after that you have your own permission to leave at any time.

 When facing your fears it's much, much more effective to tackle them at a slow, manageable pace.
 Often when we're reluctant to get started on something it's because an element of fear is involved.
 We may not even be consciously aware of it.
 This article talks about how to face your fears in this way: